johnlaudun/jln/teaching/guides/data.md

 ---
-title: Cultural Analytics Resources
+title: Texts as Data
 layout: page
 ---

-# Texts / Resources
+# Texts as Data

+The amount of data you need for textual analysis / text analytics varies from domain to domain and, even within domains, from project to projects.
+Withint the realm of the computational humanities, a single text may be the focus of anything from a research note to a book-lenght exploration.
+As you move across the disciplinary spectrum, from the humanities through corpus stylistics to informatics, collections, corpora, and data sets tend to have a larger number of texts.

+But it all starts with data, er, texts.

-Sometimes all you want is some data with which to play, to try things out.
-But you want the kind of data that humanities scholars, textual scientists as Katherine Kinnaird sometimes call us, find compelling.
-Here is a list lightly curated and/or annotated that might help you find the kinds of texts you seek:
+But you want the kind of data that humanities scholars, *textual scientists* as [Katherine Kinnaird](https://katherinemkinnaird.net/) sometimes calls us, find compelling.
+Here is a lightly curated list that might help you find the kinds of texts you seek.

+## Cultural Data of All Kinds

-[CLARIN Virtual Language Observatory](https://vlo.clarin.eu/) aims to provide an easy to use interface for search and discovery within a large number of resources from a wide variety of domains and providers made possible by CLARIN.
+- [CLARIN Virtual Language Observatory](https://vlo.clarin.eu/) aims to provide an easy to use interface for search and discovery within a large number of resources from a wide variety of domains and providers made possible by CLARIN.
 My experience of it is that it is rich in metadata, but data (texts) can be hit or miss.
+- The Human Relations Area Files date back to the fifties but they have been maintained in some cases and they are a rich source of information -- Claude Lévi-Strauss used them to write his magnum opus, _Mythologiques_.
+The repositories are spread across a number of institutions around the globe.
+[Yale's HREF has a decent search interface](https://hraf.yale.edu).
+- If you are more driven by linguistic concerns, start with [GlottoBank](https://glottobank.org): "Glottobank is an international research consortium established to document and understand the world’s linguistic diversity.
+Glottobank team members are pursuing this goal on two fronts.
+First, we have established five global databases documenting variation in language structure (Grambank),  lexicon (Lexibank), paradigm systems (Parabank), numerals (Numeralbank), and phonetic changes (Phonobank)."
+- [D-Place](https://d-place.org) holds a lot of promise.
+I haven't had a chance to explore it yet, but here's what they have to say about themselves: "From the foods we eat, to who we can marry, to the types of games we teach our children, the diversity of cultural practices in the world is astounding.
+Yet, our ability to visualize and understand this diversity is often limited by the ways it traditionally has been documented and shared: on a culture-by-culture basis, in locally-told stories or difficult-to-access books and articles.
+D-PLACE represents an attempt to bring together this dispersed corpus of information.
+It aims to make it easy for individuals to contrast their own cultural practices with those of other societies, and to consider the factors that may underlie cultural similarities and differences.
+Users can build comparative datasets that include not just cultural features, but also information on the linguistic and ecological environments in which a given cultural feature was documented."

+## Books

 [45 places you can download tens of thousands books, plays and other literary texts completely and legally for free](https://nothingintherulebook.com/2017/01/10/55-places-you-can-download-tens-of-thousands-books-plays-and-other-literary-texts-completely-legally-for-free/) compiled by Professor Wu, "a four-foot Chinese Salamander dubbed “critically endangered” by the International Union for Conservation of Nature," for _Nothing in the Rule Book_ a site that seeks to make imaginative work free in a world where too many people are getting priced out of reading.